 You will want to talk to a District of Columbia personal injury attorney to protect your right to pursue a claim for your losses.
 The lawyer can worry about things like deadlines while you get to focus on getting better.
-Here is some information on how to file a fall and slip case in DC.
+Here is some information on how to file a slip and fall case in DC.

 After you talk to a personal injury lawyer, the attorney will investigate the accident, review the medical records from your wound treatment, look at any additional documentation like an incident report filed with the store or business where the fall happened, and talk to witnesses.
 Your lawyer will evaluate how your injuries might affect your life going forward, including residual impairment.